How Michael Flynn goes local to spread Christian nationalism - WTOP News

 VENICE, Fla.
 (AP) — It was less than three weeks before the Sarasota County, Florida, school board election when the former White House national security adviser weighed in on the local political race.

-Later that month, Flynn’s chosen candidates — who were also backed by Republican Gov. Ron DeSantis — ousted three school board members.
+Later that month, Flynn’s chosen candidates — who were also backed by Republican Gov. Ron DeSantis — defeated three school board candidates backed by Democrats.

 Flynn, who just eight years ago under President Barack Obama led the U.S. military’s intelligence agency, now is at the center of a far-right Christian nationalist movement that has a growing influence in the Republican Party.
-In speeches across the U.S., he urges his supporters to get involved in local politics as a way to change the country from the bottom up.
+In , he urges his supporters to as a way to change the country from the bottom up.

 This story is part of an ongoing investigation from The Associated Press and the PBS series “Frontline” that includes the upcoming documentary “Michael Flynn’s Holy War,” premiering Tuesday on PBS and online.

-Note: This story has been corrected to show the Flynn-backed school board candidates defeated three candidates, rather than ousted sitting members.